 Sevier was an American soldier, frontiersman, politician, and one of the founding fathers of the State of Tennessee.
-Sullivan County militia colonel Isaac Shelby and Sevier agreed to raise armies and march across the mountains to
+Sullivan County militia colonel Isaac Shelby and Sevier agreed to raise armies and march across the mountains to engage Ferguson.
+This

 Colonel John Sevier A 1790 portrait of John Sevier by Charles Wilson Pearle.
-Image from the
+Image from the Tennessee Portrait Project, National Society of Colonial Dames of America in Tennessee.

-263 Moss.
+&lt;sup>235 Moss.
 2002.
 Journal, 162-163.

-264 "Portrait."
+&lt;sup>236 "Portrait."
 2013.
 Tryon Daily Bulletin.

-265 "Gilbert Town."
+&lt;sup>237 "Gilbert Town."
 2024.
 Overmountain Victory.

-engage Ferguson.
-This combined force of Virginians and North Carolinians from over the Blue Ridge became known as the "Overmountain Men."
-266
+combined force of Virginians and North Carolinians from over the Blue Ridge became known as the "Overmountain Men."

 Colonel Thomas Sumter learned that Major Patrick Ferguson was moving troops beyond the Broad River, so he directed Colonel Elijah Clarke and his Georgians to move towards that area (the Backcountry).
 Colonel Clarke met with Colonel Charles McDowell of North Carolina on July 15, 1780, at Earle's Ford.
-From there, they moved to Cherokee Ford and encamped (McDowell's Camp).267
+From there, they moved to Cherokee Ford and encamped (McDowell's Camp).

-Reinforcements arrived daily, and Col. McDowell decided to put them to good use to eliminate the threat from Captain Patrick Moore's Loyalists at Thicketty Fort.
+Reinforcements arrived daily, and Col. McDowell decided to put them to good use to eliminate the threat from Captain Patrick Moore's Loyalists at Fort Thicketty.
 McDowell detached Col. Isaac Shelby (N.C.), Col. Andrew Hamilton (N.C.), Col. Elijah Clarke (G.A.), and Lt.
-Col. Charles Robertson (N.C.) to attack Thicketty Fort.
+Col. Charles Robertson (N.C.) to attack Fort Thicketty.
 Along the way, they met up with two companies of the S.C.
 1st Spartan Regiment of Militia.
-John Sevier was not in the assault force sent to Thicketty, but his brother, Captain Valentine Sevier of Washington Company, served with the detachment led by Colonel Isaac Shelby.268
+John Sevier was not in the assault force sent to Thicketty, but his brother, Captain Valentine Sevier of Washington Company, served with the detachment led by Colonel Isaac Shelby.